redhauser/peaceduke-discord-bot/patchnotes.md

 ## post 1.5 patch notes:

+`1.5.6` - checks for private/non-existant playlists in `play` and `plnow`. package.json ytdl-core's version updated to at least 4.11.2. a few changes to the `stats` command that should address a bug related to it. changed `highWatermark` option in `index.js` at `ytdl.downloadFromInfo`. should fix a bug `R: aborted`. not much else. and probably won't be much else for a while, unless i'm really, really bored. still! i like what became of this project. it's nice, and me and my friends use this bot a lot. so, i think it was worth making it.

 `1.5.5` - fixed `ytmp3` bug.

 `1.5.4` - `about` has been renamed to `info`.
 Upon adding the bot to a server, if it has application.commands permission, it will automatically add slash commands to that server.
 Slight update of readme. `queue` no longer has player buttons.